xiota/geany-preview/docs/Building_on_Linux.md

 ```
   ./autogen.sh

   cd build-aux
+  ../configure
   make
 ```

+To change the install path, add `--prefix=/install/path` to `configure`.
+The default location is `/usr/local`.

 ## Installing

 To install, run `make install`.
-To uninstall, run `make uninstall`.

-The files will be installed to `/usr/local`.
+To install to a different location, such as when building packages, use `make install DESTDIR="$pkgdir"`.
+Files will be copied to `$pkgdir/install/path`.

 If you are *not* also building Geany from source, you will need to make a symlink to the plugin for Geany to find.

 ```
   ln -s /usr/local/lib/geany/preview.so /usr/lib/x86_64-linux-gnu/geany/preview.so